St Patrick’s Catholic Primary School is situated close to the centre of the city of Sunderland. The school serves the parish of St Patrick’s.

 Prior to implementing sanctions, staff should consider whether the behaviour under review gives cause to suspect that a child is suffering, or is likely to suffer, significant harm.
 Where this may be the case, school staff should follow the schools’ safeguarding policy.
 They should also consider whether continuing disruptive behaviour might be the result of unmet educational or other needs.
 At this point, the school should consider whether a multi-agency assessment is necessary.

-- Time in/out during playtime/lunch.
-N.B. staff should allow reasonable time for the pupil to eat, drink and use the toilet.
+- Time out on the playground or in class N.B. staff should allow reasonable time for the pupil to eat, drink and use the toilet.

-- Refer to DHT or HT for persistent unacceptable behaviour.
+- Refer to Deputy Head Teacher or Head Teacher for persistent unacceptable behaviour.

 - Staff member contacts parents to discuss behaviour.